Legislative Research Fundamentals

-These tables are located in the back of the second volume of the House and Senate Journal for each year, listing all the bills from the session in numerical order, with a brief description of the bill and its sponsors.
+These tables are located in the back of the second volume of the House and Senate Journals for each year, listing all the bills from the session in numerical order, with a brief description of the bill and its sponsors.
 To find action and votes on each bill refer to the page numbers of the Journal listed in the table.
 Remember to check the bill in both the House and Senate Journal tables, since the action taken differs between the two chambers.

 The written entries in recent journals briefly note and summarize the actions taken.
 Actions include referrals to committees, votes, and transmittal between chambers.